 About the Stroke panel

 Every object can take a stroke around its selection box which can take on various properties, e.g. width, color, opacity, line style, etc.

 The following controls are found on the panel:

 Style—Select a line style button to change how the line is drawn.
 Choose from None, Solid Line Style, Dash Line Style, and Texture Line Style, respectively.
-The last option applies the currently selected brush in the Brushes panel to the stroke.

 Width—Drag to change the width (thickness) of the selected line.

 Cap—Select one of the cap style buttons (Round, Butt, or Square) to vary the contour of the line end.

 Join—Select one of the join style buttons (Round, Bevel, or Miter) to determine the contour of the corner where two lines intersect, e.g on the corner of a shape outline.